micole-mar/COMPSCI130ConnectFour/README.md

 Any move by the opponent that leads to a two-in-a-row: Incurs a penalty of 2 points.
 It's important to note that this scoring mechanism considers the entire game board, encompassing all past occurrences of 2-in-a-row, 3-in-a-row, and 4-in-a-row, rather than focusing solely on the most recent move.

+The Minimax Algorithm Functions:
+My Minimax algorithm relies on two core functions:

+choose_move(self, player): This function serves a dual role: firstly, it triggers the Minimax algorithm, and secondly, it identifies and returns the column of the optimal move to make.
+This decision is made by evaluating all possible moves up to three turns ahead.

+choose_move_for_minimax_points(self, player_to_play, player_to_evaluate, should_maximize, depth): This function embodies the Minimax algorithm's recursive logic.
+It continually calls itself to explore all potential game states, up to a depth of three moves ahead, and returns the points and corresponding move location for the best possible move each time.
+To ensure that the board's state remains unchanged during this process, I've introduced an auxiliary function called copy(self) to replicate the board.
+This way, each recursive move is executed on a copied version of the board, preserving the original state for display purposes without modification.